 Studies and Research

-While there is limited specific research on the interaction between semen and catheters, studies on catheter-associated urinary tract infections (CAUTIs) emphasize the importance of proper catheter maintenance and hygiene.
+While there is limited specific research on the interaction between semen and catheters, studies on catheter-associated urinary tract infections (CAUTIs) highlight the importance of proper catheter maintenance and hygiene.
 These practices help prevent bacterial colonization and reduce the risk of infection, regardless of the presence of semen.

 Expert Opinions